LeHuman/P2P-File-Sharing/docs/Output.md

 **Isaias Rivera**
 **A20442116**

-# P2P File Sharing - Super-peers - Output
+# P2P File Sharing - Consistency - Output

 This is the output of two super-peers and two leaf-nodes running locally on a Windows machine.
 Some of the hashes get cutoff in this document but they are unique enough that the first part of each hash is sufficient.